natir/blog/content/long-read-misassemblies/index.md

 For not corrected assembly quast use 7049 mapping, for corrected assembly quast use 30931 (increasing ratio 4.38).

 {{ plotly(id="c_elegans_map_id", src="c_elegans_map_id.js") }}

+In horizontal axis we have the identity percent, in verticale axis we have the number of individu in each bins.

 We can observe an increasing of mapping quality, a majority of mapping have an identity upper than 95 % compare to the uncorrected assembly.